-The West Liberty University Police Department (WLUPD) maintains a close working relationship with the Ohio County Sheriff's Department (OCSD), the town of West Liberty Police Department (WLPD), and WV State Police (WVSP).
+The West Liberty University Police Department (WLUPD) maintains a close working relationship with the Ohio County Sheriff's Office (OCSO), the town of West Liberty Police Department (WLPD), and WV State Police (WVSP).
 A mutual aid agreement exists between the departments that encourages collaboration between departments in managing emergencies and responding to criminal actions and crisis events.
+Additionally, WLUPD assists the WLPD in patrolling and maintaining the safety of the town of West Liberty, WV.
 WLUPD prepares and submits a monthly report of incidents through a statewide system of crime reporting.
 These figures routinely become a part of the Annual Uniform Crime Report.